Porsche Taycan interior & comfort

-Comfort is good in the front, with plenty of space and little in the way of road or wind noise.
+Comfort is great in the front, with plenty of space and little in the way of road or wind noise.
 However, there are a few compromises in the rear: the back seats rest on the rear axle, which means it's noisier there, while it’s impossible to tuck your feet under the front seats.
 This doesn’t mean knee and legroom are bad by any stretch of the imagination, but anyone over six feet tall may be less comfortable in the rear on a long journey than in the front.

 The sloping roofline also introduces challenges: getting in and out of the rear is made harder by the shape of the car, and while headroom will be adequate for most passengers, it’ll be snug for tall adults.
-This isn’t helped by the fact that the rear feels very dark, owing to the black roof lining and relatively small windows.

 Porsche Taycan dashboard